 Basic Course.
 The basic course is normally taken during the first two years of college and may be taken without incurring any military obligation.
 This course covers such subjects as management principles, national defense, military history, and leadership development.
-Basic course classes include adventure training such as rappelling, squad tactics and small arms marksmanship.
+Basic course classes include adventure training such as squad tactics and small arms marksmanship.
 Additional opportunities are also available to conduct small unit training exercises throughout Western Montana.
 In addition, a variety of outside social and professional enrichment activities are available.
 All necessary ROTC textbooks, uniforms, and other essential materials for the basic course are furnished to students at no cost.
 After completing the basic course, students who have demonstrated the potential to become officers and who have met the physical and scholastic standards are eligible to enroll in the Advanced Course.
 Compression of the Basic Course into two semesters may be arranged for those students who did not take military science courses during their Freshman year.

 Advanced Course.
 The Advanced Course is usually taken during the final two years of college.
 Instruction includes organization and management, tactics, ethics, critical thinking, creative problem solving and further leadership development.
 Uniforms and equipment in the Advanced Course are furnished to students at no cost.
 During the summer between their junior and senior years of college, Advanced Course cadets attend the Leader Development and Assessment Course (LDAC), a fully paid four–week leadership practicum.
 LDAC gives cadets the chance to apply what they have learned in the classroom and introduces them to Army life while also receiving academic credit.
 Completion of the Advanced Course requires two years of study.
 Each cadet in the Advanced Course receives a subsistence allowance of up to $4,500 for each year of attendance.

 Two–Year Program.
-The two–year program is applies to incoming juniors and community college graduates, students at four–year colleges who did not take ROTC during their first two years of school, and students entering a two–year postgraduate course of study.
+The two–year program applies to incoming juniors and community college graduates, students at four–year colleges who did not take ROTC during their first two years of school, and students entering a two–year postgraduate course of study.
 To enter the two–year program, students must attend a fully paid four–week Leadership Training Course (LTC), normally held during the summer between their sophomore and junior years of college.
 At LTC, students learn to challenge themselves physically and mentally, and to build their confidence and leadership skills.
 After successfully completing LTC, students who meet all the necessary enrollment requirements may participate in the Advanced Course.

 Scholarships and Financial Assistance.
 Army ROTC scholarships are offered for four, three and two years and are awarded on a competitive basis.
 Each scholarship pays 100% of student's tuition and fees, $1200 a year for textbooks and supplies, and a monthly stipend totaling up to $4,500 per year while the scholarship is in effect.
 Four-year scholarships are awarded to students who will be entering college as freshmen.
 Two and three–year scholarships are awarded to students already enrolled in college and to Army enlisted personnel on active duty.
-Additionally, students who attend the LTC of the two–year program may compete for two–year scholarships while at the course.
+Additionally, students who attend LTC (see two–year program) may compete for two–year scholarships while at the course.
 Scholarship recipients can pursue degrees in any accredited four year program at the University of Montana.
 Students who receive scholarships are required to attain undergraduate degrees in the fields in which their scholarships were awarded.

 Simultaneous Membership Program.
 This program allows students to be members of the Army National Guard or the Army Reserve and to enroll in Army ROTC at the same time.
-Students participating in the Simultaneous Membership Program receive up to $4,500 per year in tuition assistance, $4,500 per year in monthly stipends and an additional $20,000 per year in other benefits.
-There are also scholarships available for students participating in the Simultaneous Membership Program that are interested in staying in the Army National Guard or the Army Reserve upon graduation that pay up to $8,000 per year for living expenses and $1,200 per year for textbooks, supplies and other equipment.
-These scholarships are in addition to the current benefits students receive as part of the Simultaneous Membership Program.
+Students participating in the Simultaneous Membership Program receive up to $4,500 per year in tuition assistance $4,500 per year in monthly stipends and an additional $20,000 per year in other benefits.
+There are also scholarships available for students participating in the Simultaneous Membership Program that are interested in staying in the Army National Guard or the Army Reserve upon graduation that pay up to $8,500 per year for living expenses and $1,200 per year for textbooks, supplies and other equipment.
+These scholarships are in addition to many of the current benefits students receive as part of the Simultaneous Membership Program.